scalabli/quo/docs/prompt.rst

 .. code:: python

     from quo.prompt import Prompt
-    from quo.completion import AutoSuggestFromHistory
-    from quo.history import InMemoryHistory
+    from quo.history import MemoryHistory

-    history = InMemoryHistory()
-    history.append("import os")
+    MemoryHistory.append("import os")
-    history.append('print("hello")')
-    history.append('print("world")')
+    MemoryHistory.append('print("hello")')
+    MemoryHistory.append('print("world")')
-    history.append("import path")
+    MemoryHistory.append("import path")

-    session = Prompt(auto_suggest=AutoSuggestFromHistory(), history=history)
+    session = Prompt(history=MemoryHistory, suggest="history")
     while True:
           text = session.prompt('> ')
           print(f"You said: {text}")
 .. image:: ./images/auto-suggestion.png

 A suggestion does not have to come from the history.
-Any implementation of the :class:`~quo.completion.AutoSuggest` abstract base class can be passed as an argument.
+Any implementation of the :class:`~quo.completion.AutoSuggest` abstract base class can be passed as a string i.e `history`, `dynamic` or `conditional`

 Autocompletion
 ^^^^^^^^^^^^^^^